ikraamg/apple.com-clone/README.md

 ### Prerequisites

-A browser of your choice, preferrably Chrome.
+A browser of your choice (preferrably Chrome)

 ### Setup